Aleksei-Shashkov/My/README.md

 ## About me

 Hi!
-My name is Alexey, I am a novice data analyst.
+My name is Aleksei, I'm developing in a data analysis.
 In this repository you can find information about education, work experience and some of my projects completed during training and practice.

 ## Education